 OSA WATER WORKS

-For potable water supply the most important water quality issue is biological water quality.
-Waterborne pathogens include viruses, bacteria, and protozoa, all of which originate in the gastrointestinal tract of a warm-blooded animal.
+For potable water the most dangerous possible contaminant is biological.
+Waterborne pathogens include viruses, bacteria, and protozoa, most originating in the gastrointestinal tract of a warm-blooded animal.
 In areas that are subject to human contamination, the list of pathogens and resultant infirmities is legion, including such terrible conditions as: cholera, hepatitis, typhus, typhoid fever, amoebic and bacterial dysentery, diarrhea, shistosomiasis, and others.
 In native waters originating in streams and springs in the Costa Rican rain forest, the only pathogens are those that circulate through animals.
-In practice, this gets down to one bad actor, giardia lamblia, a protozoan that is responsible for giardiasis, or beaver fever as it is colloquially known.
+In practice, this gets down to one bad actor, Giardia lamblia, a protozoan that is responsible for beaver fever, or giardiasis.

-Chlorine is a carcinogen and its reaction with some organic compounds produce even more carcinogenic metabolites.
-So, chlorine is not something that you want in your water.
-However, the lives saved by its use as a disinfectant outweigh the lives lost through unintended cancers by many many orders of magnitude, so chlorination of public water supplies is a standard engineering practice to ensure the potability of water and is a net positive and nearly universal in Costa Rica.
+Chlorine is itself a carcinogen and its reaction with some organic compounds produces even more carcinogenic metabolites.
+So, chlorine is not something that you really want in your water.
+However, the lives saved by its use as a disinfectant outweigh the lives lost through unintended cancers by many orders of magnitude, so chlorination of public water supplies is a globally standard engineering practice to ensure water safety.
+All Costa Rican public water supply systems are chlorinated and potable.
 However, homeowners can install a granular activated carbon filtration system in their homes to remove chlorine prior to use.
 This way the water is protected by chlorine until its delivery to the home and the danger of carcinogenicity is eliminated by removing chlorine at its point of use, representing the best available water quality management practice.
-A GAC home treatment system to remove chlorine costs $450 for a 5 gpm system and $700 for a 10-gpm system and have annual cartridge replacement costs of $150-300.

 Water hardness is a problem that is widespread for deep wells that typically penetrate aquifers in volcanic rocks with an abundance of calcium and magnesium.
 There is nothing in itself intrinsically wrong with hard water.
-It is certainly not toxic.
-But it causes scale to precipitate in pipes and valves and particularly inside domestic appliances that change the temperature of water, most notably ice makers, espresso machines, boilers, irons, and similar devices.
-High hardness water also requires a greater amount of detergent to achieve comparable "sudsiness," and it results in objectionable rings around drains and toilet bowls.
-While softening cartridges are available and can be used inside filter housings, these do not work as reliably as ion exchange water softeners.
+It is certainly not toxic, but objectionable.
+It causes scale to precipitate in pipes and valves and particularly inside domestic appliances that change the temperature of water, most notably ice makers, espresso machines, boilers, irons, and similar devices.
+Hard water requires a greater amount of detergent to achieve comparable "sudsiness," and it precipitates objectionable rings around drains and toilet bowls.
+While softening cartridges are available and can be used inside filter housings for small applications, these do not work as reliably as ion exchange water softeners.
 If hardness is high enough to require treatment at all, it is best to not mess around with cartridges and to opt instead for a full water softener.
-I offer the XXXX water softening unit for $975 FOB San Jose.
-This unit requires rock salt for regeneration and is fully automated.
-For protection of individual machines like ice makers, a cartridge softener for $350 is normally adequate so long as it is on a regular replacement cycle.

 Iron, Manganese, and Sulfur.